jefgoi/streisand/Installation.md

 ## Keep the results!

 You should keep a copy of the `generated-docs` directory for the life of the server.

+Check message similar to this:
+"Server setup is complete.
+The `racknerd-eeab58.html` instructions file in the generated-docs folder is ready to give to friends, family members, and fellow activists.
+Press Enter to continue."

+Go to generated-docs folder

 Remember to save your `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` SSH keys too.
 You'll need them in case you want to troubleshoot or perform maintenance on your server later.